-Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student," and Form I-20 in accordance with this guidance.
+- Posted in July 2014, the first part of the draft guidance series focused on conditional admission and addressed the practice of schools issuing a Form I-20,"Certificate of Eligibility for Nonimmigrant Student Status," to a student who does not meet all admissions requirements. - The second draft guidance document addressed the Form I-20 and the English proficiency field, and provided instruction for school officials to consistently enter information into SEVIS. - In September 2014, SEVP posted the third draft guidance document, which focused on pathway programs and provided a follow-up to the May 2013 draft guidance on bridge programs and conditional admission. - The pathway programs draft guidance series received 100 stakeholder comments and is currently under review by SEVP.
+We appreciate your feedback and will review all input to develop additional guidance on the topic. - Interim final guidance on the definition of an academic year received 60 comments.
+We are currently reviewing your feedback and will release the guidance in interim final form on ICE.gov/SEVP. - School officials should remember that SEVP released this guidance in interim final status and all schools are expected to comply with the guidance during a review.
+To learn more about interim final guidance, or to view the academic year guidance document, visit the SEVP Guidance for Comment page on Study in the States. - In response to an audit by the Government Accountability Office, upcoming draft guidance documents will primarily focus on student employment. - Employment-related guidance will address on-campus employment, off-campus employment, student internships with an international organization and emergent circumstances for F-1 students, as well as general employment - that is, content applicable to more than one type of employment benefit - for F-1 and M-1 students. - Additionally, SEVP expects to release interim final guidance on the following topics previously available for comment and revised to incorporate stakeholder feedback.
+Upcoming interim final guidance topics include: - F-1 Student Absence, which explains how F-1 students leaving the United States during a school session can apply for a temporary absence, as well as the re-admittance process;

-- The pathway programs draft guidance series received 100 stakeholder comments and is currently under review by SEVP.
-We appreciate stakeholder feedback and will review all input to develop additional guidance on the topic. - Interim final guidance on the definition of an academic year received 60 comments.
-We are currently reviewing your feedback, and will release the guidance in interim final form on SEVP's website at ICE.gov/SEVP. - School officials should remember that SEVP released this guidance in interim final status and all schools are expected to comply with the guidance during a review.
-To learn more about interim final guidance, or to view the academic year guidance document, visit the SEVP Guidance for Comment page on Study in the States. - In response to an audit by the Government Accountability Office, upcoming draft guidance documents will primarily focus on student employment. - Employment-related guidance will address on-campus employment, off-campus employment, student internships with an international organization and emergent circumstances for F-1 students, as well as general employment for F-1 and M-1 students. - Additionally, SEVP expects to release interim final guidance on the following topics previously available for comment and revised to incorporate stakeholder feedback.
-Upcoming interim final guidance topics include: - F-1 Student Absence, which explains how F-1 students leaving the United States during a school session can apply for a temporary absence, as well as the re-admittance process; - M-1 Student Absence and School Breaks, which explains how M-1 students leaving the country during a school session can apply for a temporary absence, the re-admittance process, and school breaks for M-1 students; and - F-1 Annual Vacation and School Breaks, which defines a vacation and explains when and under what circumstances an F-1 student may take an annual vacation.
-The guidance also addresses school breaks for F-1 students. - For more information on SEVP policy guidance, and to register to receive alerts when SEVP posts new draft guidance, visit the SEVP Guidance for Comment page on Study in the States.
+- F-1 Annual Vacation and School Breaks, which defines a vacation and explains when and under what circumstances an F-1 student may take an annual vacation, as well as addresses school breaks for F-1 students; and - M-1 Student Absence and School Breaks, which explains how M-1 students leaving the country during a school session can apply for a temporary absence, the re-admittance process, and school breaks for M-1 students. - For more information on SEVP policy guidance, and to register to receive alerts when SEVP posts new draft guidance, visit the SEVP Guidance for Comment page on Study in the States.